einsweniger/viscom_framework/report/chapters/02_tech.rst

 ^^^^^^^^^^^^^^

 For scenes with many repeating objects and distinct colors are wanted, some implementations use multi-stage ray marching for repetition and identification of objects.
-First, they seperate their scene into a regular grid of cubes, cylinders or hexagons on a plane.
+First, they separate their scene into a regular grid of cubes, cylinders or hexagons on a plane.
 The ray-plane intersection is then used to identify the hit object's position and color.
 Within the bounding box of the object, the ray is cast again within this limited range for an accurate rendering result.
 An example can be seen in :numref:`cylgrid`